Ben's Mai Tai: The "Out of This World" Mai Tai Recipe

 This recipe is meticulously crafted to yield one perfect cocktail.

-2. Combine Ingredients: Add the rum, curaçao, El Guapo™ Orgeat, El Guapo™ Demerara Syrup, and fresh lime juice into the shaker.
+- Combine: Add the rum, curaçao, El Guapo™ Orgeat, El Guapo™ Demerara Syrup, and fresh lime juice to the shaker.

-4. Strain and Serve: Place fresh cubed ice into a rocks glass.
+- Strain & Serve: Place fresh cubed ice into a rocks glass.
 Strain the chilled cocktail from the shaker into the glass.

 DIY 2:1 Demerara Syrup Recipe